bbcmicrobit/micropython/docs/tutorials/radio.rst

 .. include:: ../../examples/radio.py
     :code: python

-The import stuff happens in the event loop.
+The important stuff happens in the event loop.
 First, it checks if button A was pressed and, if it was, uses the radio to send the message "flash".
 Then it reads any messages from the message queue with ``radio.receive()``.
 If there is a message it sleeps a short, random period of time (to make the display more